WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - pave the way for

   1. phrase: to make it easier for (something to happen or someone to do something). 使（某事发生或某人做某事）更容易。

+- peculiar

+  1. adjective: strange or odd; unusual.

+     _"his accent was a peculiar mixture of Cockney and Irish"_

+  2. adjective: particular; special.

+     _"any attempt to explicate the theme is bound to run into peculiar difficulties"_

+  3. noun: a parish or church exempt from the jurisdiction of the diocese in which it lies, through being subject to the jurisdiction of the monarch or an archbishop.

+- pedal

+  1. noun: each of a pair of foot-operated levers used for powering a bicycle or other vehicle propelled by the legs.

+  2. noun: a foot-operated throttle, brake, or clutch control in a motor vehicle.

+  3. noun: each of a set of two or three levers on a piano, particularly (also sustaining pedal ) one that, when depressed by the foot, prevents the dampers from stopping the sound when the keys are released.
+The second is the soft pedal ; a third, if present, produces either selective sustaining or complete muffling of the tone.

+  4. verb: move by working the pedals of a bicycle.

+     _"they pedaled along the canal towpath"_

+  5. verb: use the pedals of a piano, organ, or other keyboard instrument, especially in a particular style.

+     _"the organist pedaled furiously, her feet travelling musical miles"_

+  6. phrase: with the pedal to the metal — with the accelerator of a car pressed to the floor.

+     _"she loved careening down the highway with the pedal to the metal"_

+  7. adjective(PHYSIOLOGY·ZOOLOGY): relating to the foot or feet.

 - peer